der-carnivore/BingAds-docs/BingAds/scripts/reference/Sheet.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-columnIndex|long|The position where the new column should be added.<br />
+columnIndex|long|Position where the new column should be added.
 ### Returns:
 |Type|Description|
 |-|-